Parenting Tips For Helping Children Through The Stressful Exam Period

 Is that what is happening in your home at the moment?

-Is it all on the kitchen table or the kitchen island and hard for you to navigate cooking in the kitchen?
+Is it all on the kitchen table or on the kitchen island, and hard for you to navigate cooking in the kitchen?

 Yes, I've been there!